White House aide mocks McCain's cancer: 'He's dying anyway'

 Haspel said in a statement Thursday: "I have the utmost respect for Senator McCain and I appreciate the thoughtfulness with which he has approached this nomination process."

+"Don’t feel bad for me and my family, we're really strong.
+There is so much more love and prayer being generated for us than anything negative at all," she said.

+She added, "The thing that surprises me most is I don’t understand what kind of environment you're working in when that would be acceptable and you can come to work the next day and still have a job.
+And that’s all I have to say about that."

 McCain has remained at home in Arizona with glioblastoma, a form of brain cancer.
-His diagnosis was also mocked Thursday on the Fox Business Network by retired Air Force Lt.
+He was also mocked Thursday on the Fox Business Network by retired Air Force Lt.
 Gen. Thomas McInerney in a defense of harsh interrogation tactics.

 "The fact is, is John McCain — it worked on John," McInerney said.
 "That's why they call him 'Songbird John.' "